 West Indies T20 series in Australia called off

-SYDNEY, Australia (AFP) — Australia's October Twenty20 series against the West Indies was called off Tuesday, as the COVID-19 pandemic continues to affect the international sporting calendar.
+Sydney, Australia (AFP) — Australia's October Twenty20 (T20) series against the West Indies was called off yesterday as the novel coronavirus pandemic continues to affect the international sporting calendar.

 They have been less vocal about the fate of the first-ever Test match between Australia and Afghanistan, which is due to be held in Perth in late November.